ray-project/ray/doc/source/tune/guides/tune-usage.rst

     ray.init(local_mode=True)

-Note that some behavior such as writing to files by depending on the current working directory in a Trainable and setting global process variables may not work as expected.
 Local mode with multiple configuration evaluations will interleave computation, so it is most naturally used when running a single configuration evaluation.

 Further Questions or Issues?